 5 People Who Will Try to Take Over Your Wedding Day

-If one of your bridesmaids is a little nervous about showing some skin or wearing a bold color, it's better to find her an alternate option than to force her into something she's not comfortable with.
-For a modest maid of honor, make a strapless dress more conservative by incorporating a wrap, a fun cardigan, or a vintage bolero jacket in a complementing shade.
-For a very specific bridesmaid, let her play up her favorite color or styles in a subtler way with jewelry or hair fascinators.
-And look at the bright side -- compromising now will give you a little leverage when you serve as a maid in her wedding.
+Our Advice: If she won't budge on her dress opinions, it's better to find her an alternative than to force her into something she's not comfortable with.
+For a modest bridesmaid, make a strapless dress more conservative by incorporating a wrap, fun cardigan or vintage bolero jacket in a complementing shade.
+For a very specific bridesmaid, let her play up her favorite color or styles in a subtler way with jewelry, shoes or hair fascinators.
+And look on the bright side, compromising now will give you a little leverage when you serve as a bridesmaid in her wedding.

-When wedding suggestions cross the line from helpful to aggravating, it's time to redirect that input so that you don't end up arguing over something that might not seem so significant a few years down the line.
+Our Advice: When wedding suggestions cross the line from helpful to aggravating, it's time to redirect that input so you don't end up arguing over something that seems significant now, but won't be down the line.
 A good plan is to assign specific tasks to keep her busy but still involved, like helping you confirm orders with vendors or assembling favors.

-You know that expression about too many cooks in the kitchen?
+Our Advice: You know that expression about too many cooks in the kitchen?
 Meet its wedding equivalent.
 Having a lot of people offer to help you plan sounds like a blessing, but when assistance comes from left field, it can feel like more of a hindrance.
-If you feel like someone's eagerness is a bit more than you need, let her know how grateful you are for the offer, but that you're in great shape, planning-wise, and that if anything comes up that she could help with, you'll be sure to call.
+If you feel like someone's eagerness is a bit more than you need, let them know how grateful you are for the offer, but you're actually in great shape for planning, and if anything comes up that they can help with, you'll let them know.

-A lot of couples choose not to invite kids to their wedding, but if you risk a boycott by some VIPs, find a way soothe the situation.
-Offer to hire a babysitter and set up a private area with games, coloring books, and a few comfy pillows for little ones to crash on if the reception runs past their bedtimes.
+Our Advice: A lot of couples choose not to invite kids to their wedding, but if you risk a boycott by some VIPs, consider a compromise.
+Offer to hire a babysitter and set up a private area with games, coloring books and a few comfy spots for little ones to crash on if the reception runs past their bedtimes.
 Your relatives might even offer to chip in once they see how accommodating you're being, but if they don't, the extra expense will be worth bypassing the drama of a fight with your new family.
 As for plus-ones, the best you can do is to have an honest conversation with them.
 Say it means the world to you to have them there and you wish you could include everyone's significant others, but it's really just a budget concern or a matter of keeping your day close friends and family only (or both).